Christumas/Christumas/README.md

 <h1 align="left">Hi there!
 I'm Rishi 👋</h1>

 <p align="left">
-  🚀 Aspiring Software Developer & Computational Neuroscience Master's Student<br>
+  🚀Budding developer and I hope to build things that would make people's lives easier (and mine). <br>
-  💻 Budding developer and I hope to build things that would make people's lives easier (and mine).<br>
+  👀 Looking for **graduate/trainee roles** in frontend and backend or data-focused environments.
   📍 Currently Based in Germany
 </p>